Universal sectors in superconformal defects: Introduction and summary

 where $n$ is associated with the derivative contributions of the GFF length-two multiparticle states $[\blambda\bar\blambda]_{n}^{L=2}$.
 For the chiral-chiral channel we find instead

 with $n$ associated with the multiparticle states $[\blambda\blambda]_{n}^{L=2}$.

-We conclude this work with preliminary results for the $1/3$ BPS Wilson line in ABJM, discussed in detail in \cite{Drukker:2022txy}, at strong coupling.
+Sec. \ref{Bootstrapping the 1/3 BPS Wilson line in ABJM} concludes this work with preliminary results for the $1/3$ BPS Wilson line in ABJM at strong coupling, discussed in detail in \cite{Drukker:2022txy}.
 In particular, we argue that universal features can also be identified in this case, allowing for the determination of the four-point functions of the displacement and tilt (tlit) supermultiplets, respectively.
 The analysis of the displacement will be equivalent to that of the Wilson line in $\cN=4$ CSm theory.
 Therefore, we focus on the tilt multiplet which four-point function is specified by that of the superprimary

 Exploiting universality we can identify $f(z)$ up to NLO to be

 where $C_T$ is the tilt two-point normalization, \cite{Drukker:2022txy}.
 While the expansion in the chiral-chiral channel can be related to the results of the ABJM superprimary \cite{Bianchi:2020hsz}, being in the same universal class, the chiral-antichiral lead to a new expression, essentially due to the different preserved algebra, and hence different superblocks.
 Extracting the conformal data, we find for the long multiplets